Sketching Interior Spaces Part 1 (short course)

 Why study this course?

-This course is designed to give individuals with an interest in interior design and architecture an opportunity to develop their drawing skills in sketchbook format.
-Through both studio workshops and location visits, you'll be introduced to key media and processes with which to effectively record spaces and human presence.
+This course is designed to give individuals with an interest in interior, architecture and spatial design an opportunity to develop their drawing skills in sketchbook format.
+Through both studio-based technical workshops and location visits, you will be introduced to key media and processes with which to effectively record the dynamic between interior space, light and human interaction.

 This course is taught by John Cash.